adobe/coral-spectrum/index.md

 To request new icons, please follow the instructions listed on http://icons.corp.adobe.com.
 Ideally, the icon team should be creating or reviewing every icon for every Adobe experience.

+All components can be seen in action <a href="../examples" target="_blank">here</a>.
+These are only examples and don't cover all scenarios.
+The API documentation can be found in the <a href="./identifiers.html" target="_blank">references</a>.
+A playground is available <a href="../playground" target="_blank">here</a> to experiment and preview code with the latest Coral Spectrum version.
+Code can be shared by copy pasting the URL.
+The playground is sandboxed to prevent security risks.

 ### [» Overview](./manual/overview.html)
 Vision and goals
 ### [» Manual](./manual/manual.html)